BrainwreckedTech/vcproc/README.md

 > These values are auto-detected.
 You can change these values if you want to convert your video to something different.

 > #####  CRPTOP, CRPLFT, CRPBTM, CRPRIT (Crop Top, Crop Left, Crop Bottom, Crop Right)
 > Sets the number of pixels to crop from the top, left, bottom, and right.
 Setting all four to zero (the default) disables cropping.
-Video will scaled expanded to OPWIDE x OPHIGH
+Video will scaled to OPWIDE x OPHIGH.

 > ##### VIP_TC, VOP_TC (Video In-Point Time Code, Video Out-Point Time Code)
 > Set the In- and Out-Points for the video you want to save.